projectcalico/calico/docs/source/l3-interconnectFabric.rst

 commodity switches is in the range of 128,000 routes.
-This means that, without other routing *tricks*, such as aggregation, a Calico installation that uses an IP fabric will be limited to the routing table size of it's constituent network hardware, with a reasonable upper limit today of 128,000 endpoints.
+This means that, without other routing *tricks*, such as aggregation, a Calico installation that uses an IP fabric will be limited to the routing table size of its constituent network hardware, with a reasonable upper limit today of 128,000 endpoints.